 We are thankful to our fellow trustees, who have given much time, thought and energy in the last year, to ensure that the LCiGB is well run and ready for the years ahead.
-We have been blessed by the efforts of the Interim Bishop and the Dean, who have provided effective leadership to the LCiGB.
-The Council expresses its gratitude to Mrs Rosanna Horridge, who served faithfully as the LCiGB's senior administrator until May and whose unstinting work was very much appreciated by all.
-The Council is also grateful to Ms Tereze Bognaova, who has been providing valuable clerical and administrative support since Rosanna left.
+We have been blessed by the efforts of the Bishop and the Dean, who have provided effective leadership to the LCiGB.
+The Council expresses its gratitude to those, who have provded valuable clerical and administrative support during the year.